-Negotiations are crucial success factors for all types of careers, whether we negotiate about salary, contracts, or working conditions or when trying to solve a conflict as a conflict party or a mediator.
-Some people fear negotiations or dislike them for fear of being sleazy to 'win.'
+Negotiations are a crucial success factor for all types of careers, whether we negotiate about salary, contracts, working conditions, or when trying to solve a conflict.
+Some people are afraid of negotiations or dislike them for fear of having to be sleazy to 'win'.

-Don't worry; in this course, you'll learn to use negotiation principles, which will further your relationships.
-They will help you be assertive without using the elbow and are applicable in many situations.
+Don't worry; in this course, you'll learn to use negotiation principles to further your relationships.
+They will help you be assertive without using the elbow and are applicable in a broad range of situations.

-Salary negotiations Hard vs. soft When to leave the table Is it only the salary we're talking about?
-In which situations and when is negotiat- ing appropriate?
+Salary negotiations Hard vs. soft When to leave the tableIs it only the salary we're talking about?In which situations and when is negotiating appropriate?
 Do you need to be 'tough' to 'win' or is there a better way?
 Does the relationship to the other side have to suffer?
 Can I be assertive to my interests without being 'bossy'?
-Negotiations for conflict resolution Gender- and institutional perspective Getting the buy-in from the other side to form a lasting agreement Tactics vs. open cards: when to choose which route?
-Why are women earning less?
-Can women ask for more without paying a social price?
-"Why should I pay women more if they don't ask for it?"
+Negotiations for conflict resolution Gender- and institutional perspective Getting the buy-in from the other side to form a lasting agreement Tactics vs. open cards: when to choose which route? - Why are women earning less? - Can women ask for more without paying a social price? - "Why should I pay women more if they don't ask for it?"
 The institutional perspective on the gender wage gap: overcoming the zero-sum game

-Day 1 Day 2 - 4 Day 5 Optional Live webinar The participants work through the materials, assignments and Live webinar Participants prepare for a - Course introduction their personal case study at their - Analyse and discuss negotiation and receive Harvard Principles own speed. tricky cases individual feedback from the - Case: Salary - Debriefing course instructor negotiations The instructor provides feedback. - Feedback
+Day 1 Day 2 - 4 Day 5 Optional Live webinar The participants work through the materials, assignments and Live webinar Participants prepare for a - Course introduction - Harvard Principles - Case: Salary negotiations their personal case study at their own speed.
+The instructor provides feedback. - Analyse and discuss tricky cases - Debriefing - Feedback negotiation and receive individual feedback from the course instructor